davidandw190/sorting-algorithms-benchmark-tool/README.md

 * Different Data Distributions: The framework allows users to test sorting algorithms on different data distributions, such as random, sorted, and reverse sorted.

-* Visualizations: The framework includes various visualization methods, such as computing plots and graphs, as well as csv files, to help researchers analyze the results.
+* Visualizations: The framework includes various visualization methods, such as computing plots and graphs, as well as csv files, to help users analyze the results.

 ## SETUP